sablier-labs/docs/docs/guides/lockup/01-overview.md

 # Versioning

-The product uses a unified versioning system across releases and npm packages.
-Prior to v1.2, lockup releases followed a separate versioning scheme (e.g. V2.0, V2.1, V2.2), while the npm package used a semantic versioning scheme (e.g. v1.0.2, v1.1.2, v1.2.0).
-Since v1.2, the versioning has been standardized to a single system for consistency across protocol releases and npm packages.
+The product uses a unified versioning system across releases and NPM packages.

+Prior to Lockup v1.2, we used a different versioning scheme (V2.0, V2.1, V2.2), while the NPM package used a semantic versioning scheme (e.g., v1.0.2, v1.1.2).
+Since Lockup v1.2, the versioning has been unified into a single system for greater consistency across protocol releases and NPM packages.

 # Resources